quipucords/qpc/docs/source/man-template.rst

 Updating Vault Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To completely replace the existing HashiCorp Vault configuration, use the ``vault update`` subcommand.
-This command requires all the same parameters as ``vault set`` and replaces the entire configuration.
+This command requires all the same parameters as ``vault add`` and replaces the entire configuration.

 **QPC_VAR_PROGRAM_NAME vault update --address=** *address* **[--port=** *port* **]** **--client-cert=** *client_cert_file* **--client-key=** *client_key_file* **[--ca-cert=** *ca_cert_file* **]** **[--ssl-verify=** *(true | false)* **]**

-The options for ``vault update`` are the same as those for ``vault set``.
+The options for ``vault update`` are the same as those for ``vault add``.

 Editing Vault Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~